 bandwagon, they missed the opportunity to truly add something to the experience, by becoming so generic and typical.
 On Consuming

-Impulse, Martin van Drunen proves that a Death Metal vocalist can still convey some sort of feeling, which he does very
+Impulse, Martin van Drunen proves that a death metal vocalist can still convey some sort of feeling, which he does very

-This is followed by "Out of the Body", which begins with a mid-paced thrash riff and
+This is followed by "Out of the Body", which begins with a mid-paced thrash riff

-here, speeding up quite a bit, before returning to the opening riff.
+on here, speeding up quite a bit, before returning to the opening riff.
 On this one, the lyrics tell a horrifying tale, while

 not falling into the realm of self-parody, as many others do.
 They deal with terrifying and grotesque subjects, yet they do